-Not sure which Python distribution between Anaconda, ActivePython or community Python to choose for your next Python project?
+Not sure whether you should download Anaconda, ActivePython or community Python for your next Python project?
 While they’re all good, depending on how you work, one may be more appropriate than the others.
 Let us explain.

 When it comes to installing Python, developers have a number of choices, all of which are suitable for developing a wide range of applications.